tiantiy/shwina.github.io/_posts/2014-10-27-women-in-programming.md

 [Here](https://etherpad.mozilla.org/Phhc5A2tv8) is a more public and anonymous platform that I will keep an eye on.
-If you are already active (as part of a community or otherwise) in getting more women to program - please let me know I'd love to contribute in some way.
+If you are already active (as part of a community or otherwise) in getting more women to program - please let me know, I'd love to contribute in some way.
 I do a bit of teaching programming.
 Every workshop I've done on programming has had less than 20% women